Supporters mirror Trump’s rosy projection of virus infection

 The comments were a testament to the power of Trump’s messaging, widely seen as misleading by public health experts.
 Throughout the pandemic, the president’s public portrayal of the virus has been rosier than reality.
 He’s routinely brushed off the severity of the outbreak and dismissed expert advice on mask wearing and social distancing.
 On Tuesday, he compared the virus to the seasonal flu, suggesting it was something that should be “learned to live with.”

-In fact, COVID-19 has proven to be a more potent killer than the flu, particularly among older populations, and has shown indications of having long-term impacts on the health of younger people it infects.
+In fact, COVID-19 has proven to be a more potent killer than the flu, particularly among older people, and has shown indications of having long-term impacts on the health of younger people it infects.

 Trump acknowledged to journalist Bob Woodward that he “wanted to always play it down” because he did not want to cause panic.
 Among many supporters, that appears to have worked.
 Trump voters interviewed this week were almost blase about their president’s health scare, describing it as an unavoidable part of his work and travel schedule.